-The Office of the Washington State Auditor plays a critical role in helping to increase public trust in government.
-Showing citizens how governments use public resources is one of our core functions; when mismanagement occurs, the public needs to know.
+Showing citizens how governments use public resources is one of our primary functions; when mismanagement occurs, the public needs to know.
 But our job doesn’t stop there.
 We also support governments with resources so they can operate more effectively and efficiently.

 With one audit, one resource, and one success story at a time, we sow the seeds of good government.

 Want to learn more about what we do and how we help local and state governments?
-Our mission is to provide independent and transparent examinations of how your government body use public funds – especially during the COVID-19 pandemic.
+Our mission is to provide independent and transparent examinations of how your government body use public funds.
 Here’s how we do that.

 Looking for legislative content and our agency request bill?
 Head over to the Legislative Priorities webpage to learn about high-interest topics, legislation and more.

-Our mission is to provide Washingtonians independent and transparent examinations of how state and local governments use public funds, and to develop strategies to make government more efficient and effect.
-Even during a global pandemic?
-Especially during a global pandemic.
-Follow through “Anatomy of an audit” to find out the process of auditing governments, and learn about the change we’ve pioneered with our new report type, “Unauditables.”
+Our mission is to provide Washingtonians independent and transparent examinations of how state and local governments use public funds, and to develop strategies to help make government more efficient and effective.
+Follow through our “Anatomy of an audit” for an overview of how we audit governments, and learn how to report a concern if you suspect public resources are being misused.

 Our work and services extend beyond auditing

 When you hear “Washington State Auditor,” we’re sure the first thing that comes to mind is, well, auditing.
 Maybe even tax audits.
 But our work is different – and deeper – than that.
 Our Center for Government Innovation is an SAO team that is solely dedicated to helping local governments help the people they serve by creating resources, trainings and tools based on research and feedback.
 Take a look!